 \subsection{Simulated Scenarios 1 and 2}

-In Scenarios 1 and 2, the curves are generated by a linear combination of cubic B-splines with known true coefficients, plus some random noise generate by a Gaussian process.
-For Scenario 1, we consider a noise variance of $\sigma^2 = 0.1^2$, while for Scenario 2, we assume $\sigma^2 = 0.2^2$.
-Additionally, for both Scenarios, we assume a correlation decay parameter $w = 6$ in Equation \eqref{eq:hier_model} when generating the data.
+In Scenarios 1 and 2, we generate the curves similar to \cite{sousa2024}, but we consider a within-curve correlation with a correlation decay parameter of $w = 6$ in $\psi(\cdot, \cdot)$.
+More specifically, the curves are generated by a linear combination of cubic B-splines with known true coefficients, plus some random noise generated by a Gaussian process as described in Section \ref{sec:model}.
+For Scenario 1, we consider $\sigma^2 = 0.1^2$, while for Scenario 2, we assume $\sigma^2 = 0.2^2$.

 To assess the performance of our proposed method in selecting the correct number and the true set of basis functions, we deliberately set four basis coefficients to zero.
 This deliberate manipulation allows us to evaluate how well the method identifies and recovers the true underlying structure of the data.